DaringCuteSeal/site-jekyll-old/_posts/2022-05-19-my-bluetooth-kills-my-usb.md

 However..
 I soon discovered that my Bluetooth causes one of my USB port (the first one, at the right side to be exact) to not work.
 Any data transfer does not work (for example, on a USB drive or a phone), and only stuff like reverse charging works.
 Not sure why, I haven't dived into this deeply yet.
 Solution?
 Well, ~~blacklist the module for it! (it's `btusb`, and if you don't know how, read the [ArchWiki](https://wiki.archlinux.org/title/Kernel_module#Blacklisting)!).~~

 An edit later, on July 10: Adding `enable_autosuspend=0` to the option for the `btusb` module seems to have fix that, or maybe it fixed itself.

+An edit way later, on July 29: Nope, that didn't fix anything, but it does happen less often now.